pstilian/EEG_GUI/README.md

-# EEG_GUI
+# EEG GUI
 This project is to produce a custom GUI application for use with the emotiv BCI headset to allow the user to view EEG data in real time.
+This application allows users to visualize EEG data using the Emotiv Insight headset.
+The following metrics are plotted in real time.

+* Low Beta Waves
+* High Beta Waves
+* Alpha Waves
+* Theta Waves
+* User Engagement Levels
+* Fatigue Levels

 ## Installation
 * [Install Nodejs](https://nodejs.org/en/)